Kaiser new head of newborn medicine at Penn State Health Children’s Hospital

-Following a national search, Dr. Jeffrey R. Kaiser has been named chief of the Division of Newborn Medicine at Penn State Children's Hospital.
+Following a national search, Dr. Jeffrey R. Kaiser has been named chief of the Division of Newborn Medicine at Penn State Health Children’s Hospital.
 In addition to leading the hospital's nationally ranked neonatology program, Kaiser will serve as professor of pediatrics and obstetrics and gynecology at Penn State College of Medicine.

 Kaiser comes to Hershey from Texas Children's Hospital and Baylor College of Medicine in Houston, Texas.
 Most recently, he led neonatal neurology studies, which is his chief research interest, and served as professor of pediatrics and obstetrics and gynecology.
 He also directed the hospital's therapeutic hypothermia program.
 Prior to his time in Houston, Kaiser spent 15 years at Arkansas Children's Hospital and the University of Arkansas for Medical Sciences in Little Rock, Arkansas.